Syracuse vs. Georgetown: Sportsbook promo codes, odds, spread, over/under - December 9

 Syracuse vs. Georgetown Odds, Spread, Over/Under

-See the odds, spread and over/under for this matchup available on several sportsbooks.
+See the odds, spread and over/under for this matchup available at individual sportsbooks.

 |Favorite